axelarnetwork/axelar-examples/examples/evm/call-contract-with-token/README.md

-# Call contract with token
+# Call Contract with Token

 This example allows you to send aUSDC from a source chain to a destination chain and distribute it equally among specified accounts.